 Copyright and Technology

 Hello!
 I’m Bill Rosenblatt.
 Thanks for taking a moment to learn about the site.
-Here is some information about me, my consulting practice, the history of the site, and my perspective on content rights technologies.
+Here is some information about me, my consulting practice, the history of the site, and my perspective on the issues we discuss here.

 I run GiantSteps Media Technology Strategies, a management consultancy focused on the content industries.
 At GiantSteps, we help our clients, primarily media companies and digital media technology vendors, achieve growth through market intelligence and our expertise in business strategy and technology architecture.
 My consulting practice spans many different areas of digital content technology.